 Christmas is a time for giving.
 Why not give something a little bit special.
 Give someone a memory of time gone by.
 Or turn a memory into something new and fantastic.
 Such as colourizing an old black and white photo of a loved one for Christmis.
 Like the example below.

 Frame it and wrap it, put it under the tree and wait for the smiles!
 These gifts are special for everyone.
 We can offer the full package from restoration to colourizing, printing and framing.
 Now is the time to get your orders in because time is limited and Christmas is coming!!

 The job of replacing the missing people was a big job and took many hours to fully repair.
 Using Photoshop to copy other areas of the photo and piece together the missing areas like a jigsaw puzzle.
-Luckily Phil didn't know remember any of the missing faces.
+Luckily Phil didn't now remember any of the missing faces.
 The completed picture was then returned to its original black and white colour and printed ready for framing.

 Restored a 56 year old Squadron photograph that had been in my attic for years, it was badly faded and had been attacked by insects.
 Roger restored it to an as new condition .
-A state I did not think possable.
-The before and after Photo's very impressive.Thanks

 This is because of how many faces and how much detail need to be correct.
-If you smudge a tree in the background it may very well go unnoticed, but smudge somebodies eye in a team photo and everyone will notice the funny looking guy that you just smudged.
+If you smudge a tree in the background it may very well go unnoticed, but smudge somebody's eye in a team photo and everyone will notice the funny-looking guy that you just smudged.
 This one took a good 6 hours to restore and clean up.
 But looks very nice now, especially with its new framing and matt border.

 Sunlight can be a powerful destroyer of Black and White photos.
 It leads to fading and discolouration.
 This sad old photo was on its way to the ghostly 'faded photo bin'.
 But I was able to restore the fading and remove the discoloration to return this damaged photo back to its form glory.
 Black and white is such a beautify medium I think and this is a fine example of that.
 Barry was so please he ordered 3 copies with frames.